ministryofjustice/security-guidance/docs/secure-disposal-of-it-public-and-private-cloud.md

 [Technical Controls Policy](technical-controls-policy.md)

-## MoJ cloud environments overview
+## cloud environments overview

-The MoJ consumes several public \(shared cloud\) and private cloud platforms, operating over 900 different technology systems ranging from internal IT tools or solutions to case management solutions.
+The consumes several public \(shared cloud\) and private cloud platforms, operating over 900 different technology systems ranging from internal IT tools or solutions to case management solutions.

 Public cloud service environments are delivered through the internet.
 They are shared across organisations using a "multi-tenant" model.
-For example, a service provider hosts a public environment that gives the MoJ and other customers a portion of the same physical server hardware to run their website or application.
+For example, a service provider hosts a public environment that gives the and other customers a portion of the same physical server hardware to run their website or application.

 Private cloud environments differ, as they are dedicated to a single tenant.
 They are intended to address concerns on data security.
 They may also offer greater control because resources are not shared with other tenants.